Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 Major Scale: Two-Octave Pattern

-The key signatures shown at the start of each of the exercises are in effect throughout the whole exercise.
+Note: The key signatures shown at the start of each of the exercises are in effect throughout the whole exercise.
 They're missing from the lower staff in some of the examples below because the well-aged notation software, Guitar Pro, that produced them only displays the key signature at the start of each exercise.
-Just pretend they're still there, or else just follow the tab if you find it too off-putting.

 Major scale: Three-Octave Pattern